sanyabeast/fsm.js/README.md

 ## How to use

-1. Add JSSM as a dependency ot your module:
+1. Add JSSM as a dependency to your something:

 ```
 /*AMD-style example*/